redis-developer/redis-movies-searcher/README.md

 }
 ```

-As you can see, the implementation is using a parallel stream to load the movies from Redis.
+As you can see, the implementation is using a parallel stream to load all the movies keys from Redis.
 This is done to optimize the loading process.
 The movies are then saved in batches of 500 records.
 The implementation also uses an executor service to manage the threads used for saving the movies.
 To use this code properly, you need to call it from the main class.
 Edit the Java class `io.redis.movies.searcher.RedisMoviesSearcher.java` and update it as follows:

 ```java
 package io.redis.movies.searcher;